See our Dark to White Kitchen Remodel Before and After!

 The one thing that has the biggest impact on a kitchen remodel before and after is the color and style of cabinet doors.

 So make sure you lock this element down first in your kitchen remodel!

 We refaced our kitchen island as well in a shaker panel look to match the shaker cabinet doors.
 I’m in love!!
 We also had the company add a lower cabinet box on the left side of the island – it was angled on that side.

-So you can actually alter your cabinetry boxes and island configuration when you reface as well!
+So you can actually change your cabinetry boxes and island configuration when you reface as well!

 We also installed a few new organizational elements to the lower cabinets like pullout shelves and this spice rack by the oven – which we love!

 Our cabinet hardware came FREE with our remodel!
 The company offered a selection of handles for our new shaker doors and we chose these gorgeous 5 inch center to center cabinet handles in brushed nickel.

 I’m hoping to change these to gold cabinet handles soon.